 MANUFACTURERS

-Acceptable manufacturers are Wirsbo Co., Heat Link, Snow Technology Inc., and Hume Snow Melting System, Inc..
+Acceptable manufacturers are Wirsbo Co., Heat Link, Snow Technology Inc., Viega North America, REHAU, and Hume Snow Melting System, Inc..
 Systems by other manufacturers, whose products have been in successful operation for at least 5 years will be considered.

+Note: Select the type of piping system preferred for the project (HDPE or PEX) or allow contractor to choose.
+Discuss with PDC project mechanical rep.

-PIPES AND FITTINGS
+HDPE PIPES AND FITTINGS

-Underground distribution loop shall be equal to Meltaway cross-linked polyethylene, rated at minimum 140 degrees.
-F. and 55 PSI working pressure, conform to applicable ASTM standards, and marked "SNOW MELTING SYSTEMS".
+Underground distribution loop shall be equal to Meltaway cross-linked polyethylene, rated at minimum 180 degrees.
+F. and 100 PSI pressure, conform to applicable ASTM standards, and marked "SNOW MELTING SYSTEMS".
 Minimum pipe size shall be 1/2".

 Underground mains shall be equal to high density polyethylene (HDPE).